 - Uniforms - military, hospital, and more

-When it comes to specialty fabrics and the use of antimicrobial features, it’s important to understand that including a pathogen fighting layer of defense prolongs the life of the textile and protects the end user.
+When it comes to specialty fabrics and the use of antimicrobial features, it’s important to understand that including a pathogen fighting layer of defense prolongs the life of the textile and protects the fabric surface from microbes.

-Basically, an antimicrobial is applied to a fabric to help fight off pathogens that could potentially infect a patient.
-This means that the antimicrobial is constantly working against microorganisms and not only protecting human users, but also prolonging the life of the fabric.
+Basically, an antimicrobial is applied to a fabric to help fight off pathogens that could develop on the surface of the fabric.
+This means that the antimicrobial is constantly working against microorganisms and prolonging the life of the fabric.
 For medical facilities, investing in antimicrobial textiles is one way to ensure the longevity of the fabric and also help keep replacement costs down.

 For example, Sure-Chek® brand medical fabrics are enhanced by a controlled release system, which enables the "slow release" of a specially formulated antimicrobial system to the fabric surface, lasting for the life of the medical fabric.
 Sure-Chek® Healthcare medical fabrics are the original healthcare textiles that were patented for use as protective covering fabrics and are the industry standard today.
 These fabrics are used in hospitals, dorms, prisons, and camps.